vjz3qz/vjz3qz/README.md

 # About Me 👋

 I'm a Computer Science student and Machine Learning researcher at the University of Virginia passionate about leveraging tech for positive change.
-I'm experienced in building web applications, developing embedded systems, training predictive/generative machine learning models.
+I'm experienced in building scalable web applications, developing embedded systems, training predictive/generative machine learning models.
 Currently, I'm exploring AI and software applied to core industries like energy, manufacturing, and defense.

 ## Experience 🚀

 - **Founding Engineer** at Trace AI.
 Building AI tools for engineers and operators in industrial facilities.
 - **Software Engineer** at Charlottesville-Albemarle Rescue Squad.
-Developed a database manager app and optimized a distributed software security system.
+Developed a database manager app and optimized an embedded software security system.
 - **Machine Learing Researcher** at UVA's Computational Systems Biology Lab.
 Developed predictive ML models for cancer on high-performance computing systems.
 - **Software Engineering Intern** at Freddie Mac.
 Led the development of a python automation tool, contributed to the data privacy framework, and designed/pitched on a cloud-based document exfiltration prevention solution.